 In each match, you have to factor in how champions relate to each other, the nerfs and buffs of each champion, and the stats and traits of both teams.
 That’s only on paper though.
 You also need to get to know and understand how each champion actually functions on the field.

 Two mages fulfill the same role but work entirely differently.
 Some ultimate abilities can be a gamechanger against some compositions and useless on others, even if the champion in question is technically a counter pick.
-You also unlock the ability to give a small plan to your team, such as stay together or spread out, which also affects how battles play out.
+You also unlock the ability to give a small plan to your team, such as staying together or spreading out, which also affects how battles play out.

 The game does give you some tools to try and decipher the puzzle.
 You can test combinations once per in-game week and you can check the stats and win percentage of each champion for any given season.
 But to be honest, this is the kind of game that it can be handy to break out a spreadsheet, or at least a pen and paper.
 The amount of factors to take in is massive, and your choices of who to pick and ban are by far the most impactful decisions you make in the game.